STORYTELLING MACHINE

-ACT Festival, Asia Culture Center, SOUTH KOREA, October-November 2016
+ACT Festival, Asia Culture Center, SOUTH KOREA, October-November

-Geelong After Dark Festival, AUSTRALIA, May 2017
+Geelong After Dark Festival, AUSTRALIA, May

-Glen Eira Storytelling Festival, AUSTRALIA, June-July 2018
+Glen Eira Storytelling Festival, AUSTRALIA, June-July

-People of all ages draw characters of any shape and feed them into the machine.
+People of all ages can draw characters of any shape and feed them into the machine.
 The machine instantly animates the characters and decides their path across video settings that feature international locations.
 The public can also contribute short story texts in any language.
 The Storytelling Machine randomly displays peoples’ drawings and story texts, consequently each exhibition experience is unique.

-In many ways social media has become our society’s dominant narrative.
+The machine determines what combination of characters and texts are shown.
+In effect it delivers a collective story; a collision of different people’s characters and short texts that come together to form a disjointed contemporary narrative.
+In many ways social media has become society’s dominant narrative.
 Social platforms often dictate how we write, publish and consume our stories.
 The Storytelling Machine reflects practices used in social media.
-As soon as audiences enter their character and text into The Storytelling Machine they relinquish control over them.
+As soon as audiences enter their character and text into the machine, they relinquish control over them.
 The machine determines the narrative.

-Betty Sargeant ~ Original Concept + Creative Director
+Betty Sargeant ~ Artist

-Justin Dwyer ~ Technical Director
+Justin Dwyer ~ Artist

 Peter Walker ~ Creative Coder